bmedici/rest-ftp-daemon/README.md

 Usage examples
+Job cleanup
 ------------------------------------------------------------------------------------

-* Start a job to transfer a file named "file.iso" to a local FTP server
+* Start a job to transfer a file named "file.iso" to a local FTP server Job can be cleanup up after a certain amount of time, when they reach on of these status:

 ```
 curl -H "Content-Type: application/json" -X POST -D /dev/stdout -d \